Employee Benefits

 How to get help making a will

-Because creating a will is such an intricate process, you may want to enlist some help to make sure you do it correctly.
-Most often, this help will come from a certified lawyer who specializes in estate planning.
+Because creating a will can be an intricate process, you may want to enlist some help to make sure you do it correctly.
+You could consult a financial advisor to help you make informed decisions about your estate and financial future.
+Also, consider hiring a certified lawyer who specializes in estate planning to help you write your will.

-Hiring a lawyer can be an intimidating task, so looking to your immediate network may be a good starting point.
+Getting recommendations for a lawyer from your immediate network may be a good starting point.
 Ask your friends if they’ve worked with an estate planning attorney before, and conduct your own research to find a good fit.
 Because the cost to write a will with the help of a lawyer can be a little high, check with your workplace to see if it offers legal plans.
 Enrolling in one will give you access to a network of lawyers who can help you write a will for a reduced cost.

 How to write a will FAQs